 “Tactics thrive in a superior position.”
 These are the words of the great Garry Kasparov.
-When you play chess, one of your first plan must be to develop your pieces towards the center of the board.
+When you play chess, one of your first plans must be to develop your pieces towards the center of the board.
 Obeying this chess principle will in turn put you in a strong position to launch some fierce attacks and tactical combinations onto your opponent.

 To execute any tactical combination on your opponent, your pieces must be in harmony with one another.
 This can be achieved by proper development in the opening.

-For the average Joe, it can be difficult at times to spot mating patterns, threats and tactical ideas in the chess game.
+For the average Joe, it can be difficult at times to spot mating patterns, threats, and tactical ideas in the chess game.
 This is why I’ve composed a list of 10 brutal chess tactics that you can memorize and apply in your games.
-Ensure you read through all 10 chess tactics as you wont want to fall for any during your games.
+Ensure you read through all 10 chess tactics as you won’t want to fall for any during your games.

 Here are the top 10 chess tactics for beginners:

 - G and H-file checkmate

 (Open the PGNs from the bottom right corner to view the games analysis)

 The strange name of this tactic actually comes from an Italian saying “dead as fried liver” which perfectly describes the lethal result of this move if it is played correctly.
 Just like the Four-Move checkmate, it takes advantage of the weak square on f7.